h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 Our last use of Mona will be asking her to find a location within the vulnserver application where there is a memory address which holds the instruction `JMP ESP`.
 If we are able to place this memory location address into `EIP`, then the process will see that the address of the next instruction to execute is saying that the instruction is `JMP ESP` and our process will go to `ESP` and execute whatever instructions are located there, in this case our payload!

 But not only do we have to find a `JMP ESP` call, we have to find one that is within a module that does not have ASLR enabled.
-ASLR will randomize the instruction location each time so that these types of exploits are unfeasible.
+ASLR will randomize the instruction location each time the computer reboots so that these types of exploits are unfeasible.
 However, programs are not beholden to strictly use ASLR-enabled, Microsoft-approved modules and often include non-ASLR modules.

 Mona will fetch us what we need with a simple command of: `!mona jmp -r esp`
 ![](/assets/images/CTP/jmp.JPG)

+We see that Mona found 9 addresses of `JMP ESP` calls within vulnserver and all of them happen to be in the `essfunc.dll` file with ASLR disabled (set to False).
+Let's use the second instance which is at the memory address:`0x625011bb`

+We can verify this in Immunity by finding this memory location and looking at the opcode for the address.